 In this ever-changing pandemic landscape, the health of our community remains our top priority.
-As we prepare for camps, we will monitor CDC and local governmental guidance and policies to determine whether it’s safe to gather and what protocols we should have in place.
+As we prepare for camps, we will monitor CDC and local governmental guidance and policies to determine what protocols we should have in place.

-If you have questions about these guidelines, please send an email to camp@cdss.org.
+If you have questions about these guidelines, please email camp@cdss.org.

 Vaccination